Discover more from Visual Storytelling Newsletter

 How are you?
 I hope you’re having a joyful summer.

-Do you know how it’s like when you’re used to perceiving certain concepts in a particular way, but when you simply change your lens, a much clearer perspective emerges?
+Do you know what it’s like when you’re used to perceiving certain concepts in a particular way, but when you simply change your lens, a much clearer perspective emerges?

 Try this!